lbeder/slowkey/README.md

       --fast-forward
           Fast-forward mode: skip derivation for secrets files that have existing outputs in the output directory.
 Requires --output-dir to be specified.
 When enabled, the tool will check for existing output files (using the same naming convention) and attempt to decrypt them using the provided output encryption key.
 If decryption succeeds, derivation is skipped and the tool continues to the next secrets file
       --secrets <SECRETS>...
-          List of secrets files to daisy-chain (mandatory) -h, --help
+          List of secrets files to daisy chain in sequential order (mandatory).
+Use --secrets <file1> --secrets <file2> ... to specify multiple files
+  -h, --help
           Print help
 ```